 Our success depends in part on the efforts and abilities of our management team and key employees.
 Their skills, experience and industry knowledge significantly benefit our operations and performance.
-Difficulty attracting, developing, and retaining members of our management team and key employees could have a negative effect on our business, operating results and financial condition.
+Difficulty attracting, developing, and retaining members of our management team and key employees, including employees with the necessary technological expertise, could have a negative effect on our business, operating results and financial condition.